 We already know that good oral habits start when kids are still in infancy, but did you know that even as they’re being breastfed or drinking from the bottle, measures can be taken to prevent cavities?
 To start, make sure that your baby finishes their bottle before going to bed in order to avoid prolonged exposure to decay-causing sugar.

 Many kids grow up with pacifiers, but did you know that it’s become common for parents to dip these in sugar or honey to encourage uptake?
 This practice is unhealthy and will undoubtedly lead to tooth decay.
 Additionally, never place a pacifier or bottle in your mouth or share a glass or cup with your baby as bacteria from your mouth can transfer to theirs and cause cavities and tooth decay.

 As for training or sippy cups, it’s important to slowly ease your kids into drinking from a cup by their first birthday.
 Compared to drinking, sipping can funnel more sugar directly to the teeth and cause cavities and tooth decay. if they are drinking juice or other sugary drinks, make sure to keep the cup out of reach and limit intake.
 Instead, instill good hydration habits by encouraging them to drink more water instead.

 The earlier you take your child to visit a children’s dentist, the better it will be for their oral health.

-A good rule of thumb to keep in mind is book your baby’s first visit to the dentist as soon as their first tooth erupts, and no later than their first birthday.
-This way, your dentist can check for early signs of decay and ensure that the rest of their teeth will grow in as healthy as possible.
+A good rule of thumb to keep in mind is to book your baby’s first visit to the dentist as soon as their first tooth erupts, and no later than their first birthday.
+This way, your dentist can check for early signs of decay and ensure that the rest of their teeth will grow as healthy as possible.